GoranSustekJr/Raspberry-Pi-Wireless-Travel-Router/README.md

 If you do not want eth0 in there, remove eth0 from bridge_ports and set ```iface eth0 inet dhcp``` !!!!!!!!!!
 ```
 Static interface address needs to be specified.
 Other is commented out because as I was repeating this to make sure everything works every time, I commented out options that were not needed.
-If you have some problem with ```networking.service``` at the and, try uncommenting some of them, but it should now be a problem because every commented option should be overwriten by dnsmasq.
+If you have some problem with ```networking.service``` at the and, try uncommenting some of them, but it shouldn't be a problem now because every commented option should be overwriten by dnsmasq.
 # **Step 6. - Configuring hostapd**
 We need to create and edit hostapd.conf file to enable AP mode on our raspberry pi.
 Create and edit the file by typing
 ```